NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 We encourage the NuGet community to work together to resolve any disputes that may arise between package owners and the owners of other software.
 We have crafted a [dispute resolution process](/Consume/Dispute-Resolution) that we ask you to follow before NuGet.org administrators intercede.

 **Is it recommended to upload my test packages to NuGet.org ?**

-For test purposes, you can use [staging.nuget.org](http://staging.nuget.org).
+For test purposes, you can use [staging.nuget.org](http://staging.nuget.org), or alternative public nuget servers like https://myget.org (public and private feeds) or [Visual Studio Online](https://blogs.msdn.microsoft.com/visualstudioalm/2015/08/27/announcing-package-management-support-for-vsotfs/) .
 Please note that the packages being uploaded to staging.nuget.org may not be preserved.
 More details can be found [here.](http://blog.nuget.org/20130419/goodbye-preview.html)

 **Why can't I download / upload packages to NuGet.org?**

 When downloading and uploading to NuGet does not work, it's best to [contact support](https://www.nuget.org/policies/Contact) and provide additional connection troubleshooting information such as MTR or a Fiddler trace.

+Also please make sure you are using the latest version of NuGet either in visual studio or on the commandline.
+When you communicate with support, please include the version of your NuGet tools, the package sources you are using, a restore log (with detailed verbosity), and MTR/Fiddler traces if possible.
+'
 To capture MTR:

 > 1. Download WinMTR from [http://winmtr.net/download/](http://winmtr.net/)